2 – Nautical charts

 Figure 2.5 – Using a pair of nautical dividers

-to plot coordinates into the chart.
+to plot coordinates on the chart.

 or to find coordinates of a symbol or location from the chart.